Design Goals and Manifesto

 What gaming platforms and time periods are covered by MobyGames?

 During our first two years of operation, MobyGames concentrated on PC platforms exclusively (booters, DOS, Windows 3.x, Windows 9x/NT/2000, and Linux).
 This was an effort to get the MobyGames database populated as quickly as possible and happened to be the platform we were the most familar with.
 But on our 2nd birthday, we officially implemented a multi-platform codebase and added modern console platforms as proof of concept (PlayStation, PlayStation 2, Dreamcast, and Nintendo 64).
-Over the years we have added Intellivision, Vectrex, Xbox, Colecovision, Atari 2600, TI 99/4A, Neo Geo, Gamecube, Jaguar and many others.
-As MobyGames matures and grows, we will add additional platforms both modern and classic, such as Atari 400, MacIntosh, BBC, coin-ops, and any other electronic gaming platform that you can think of.
-(Note that there is no current release schedule for these additional platforms, so please don't ask.)
+Over the years we have added Intellivision, Vectrex, Xbox, Colecovision, Atari 2600, TI 99/4A, Neo Geo, Gamecube, Jaguar and many others - including the long-awaited Arcade format in 2014.
+As MobyGames matures and grows, we will add additional platforms both modern and classic.

 What isn't MobyGames?

 MobyGames has a very focused direction--to record computer game information for posterity, historical research, and user-contributed ratings.
-We are not interested in re-inventing the wheel, nor are we interested in competing with professional gaming magazines.
+We are not interested in re-inventing the wheel, nor are we interested in competing with other news sites.
 As such, you will not find the following on MobyGames:

 By keeping our direction focused, we can concentrate on giving you the best possible service.